winged/chirp/doc/rfc01_new_actor_api.rst

 .. note::

-   Since Python (CPython 2, 3 AND PyPy) is the primary target for C4irp we define the this API for Python.
+   Since Python (CPython 2, 3 AND PyPy) is the primary target for Chirp we define the this API for Python.
 I'm pretty sure I can create some C-Macros to make the API as secure as the Python version, but I don't invest any time into this matter at the moment.
 If the C API isn't as secure as the Python